michaelstaake/LmPanel/README.md

 - **Backend container is unhealthy after an update**:
   - Inspect `docker logs lmpanel-backend` for migration errors
-  - LmPanel ersion 1.0.0 requires a clean install — upgrades from Pawpile (the project LmPanel is based on) are not supported.

 - **Docker Desktop**:
-  - While Ubuntu Server 26.04 is the recommended OS, LmPanel runs great on  Ubuntu Desktop 26.04.
+  - While Ubuntu Server 26.04 is the recommended OS, LmPanel works on Ubuntu Desktop 26.04 as well.
 However, if you have Docker Desktop installed, and attempt to run LmPanel using the Docker Desktop system context, it will not be able to use all the system resources like RAM and GPUs.
   - Run `docker context use default` to correct the system context.